OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-ALFONSO CRUZ-GREGORIO, age 39, an inmate at FCI Gilmer, was named in a two-count Indictment charging him with “Assault with a Dangerous Weapon with Intent to do Bodily Harm” and “Possession of a Prohibited Object [Weapon].”
-If convicted, CRUZ- GREGORIO faces up to fifteen years in prison.
-This case will be prosecuted by Assistant U.S. Attorney Brandon S. Flower and was investigated by the Special Investigations Section at FCI Gilmer.
+Roberto SOTO, age 51; Gregory PARDO, age 58; Antonio MARTINEZ-PORTA, age 38; and Ahmed JOHNSON, age 42, inmates at the Federal Correctional Institution at Gilmer, were named in a two-count Indictment charging them with conspiracy to commit assault with a dangerous weapon and assault with a dangerous weapon with intent to do bodily harm.
+Each face up to 5 years in prison.
+The case will be prosecuted by Assistant U.S. Attorney Brandon S. Flower and was investigated by the Special Investigative Services Unit at FCI Gilmer.

 Call 1-855-WVA-FEDS or Email firstname.lastname@example.org if you have information about public corruption in your community.